-The device is selected by pulling $\overline{\text{CS}}$ low.
-The 8-bit READ instruction is transmitted to the 25LC1024 followed by the 24-bit address, with seven MSBs of the address being "don't care" bits.
+The device is selected by pulling $\overline{CS}$ low.
+The 8-bit READ instruction is transmitted to the 25LC512 followed by the 16-bit address.
 After the correct READ instruction and address are sent, the data stored in the memory at the selected address is shifted out on the SO pin.
+The data stored in the memory at the next address can be read sequentially by continuing to